Supporting Student Success

 We know that your personal circumstances may change and cause you to need a Personal Leave of Absence.
 Examples of personal leave reasons include taking time off for financial reasons, a change in family life at home, or an opportunity or experience not related to course work.
 Personal leaves must be taken prior to the end of free drop/add date of the requested term.
 Personal leaves are processed by your college’s academic Assistant Dean.
 A list of colleges and assistant deans can be found here.

 If you are called to active military duty while enrolled, a Military Leave of Absence is available.
-A military leave is available during your entire time of active service and is not limited to two consecutive semesters.
-The military leave process is facilitated by our Veteran Services Coordinator in the Office of the Registrar.
+The military leave process is facilitated by our Veteran Services Coordinator in the Office of the Dean of Students.
 The coordinator is the only staff member that is able to process a military leave for students.

 When a student withdraws from the university, they are officially cutting ties with the University of Delaware.
 If the student would want to return, they would need to apply for readmission.
 For undergraduate students, your academic assistant dean’s office can process a withdrawal from the university.
 You will be encouraged to meet with a member of the staff and go over implications of withdrawing.